Breinify/brein-api-library-react/docs/recommendations.md

 ## Calls
 ### getRecommendations
-If you don’t want to use the hook (`useRecommendations`) we provided, we also exposed `getRecommendations`  to help call our API.
+We've also exposed the lower level utility that aids in calling our recommendation API.

 | Name                                     | Description                                                                                                        | type                                                                                                 |
 |------------------------------------------|--------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|